Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 - Transaction
 - Database read/write

-## Quantification Method
+## Quantification method

+### General

-The third step in generating your SCI score is deciding the approach to take when quantifying the carbon emissions for *each component* in your software boundary.
+The third step in generating an SCI score is deciding the approach to take when quantifying the carbon emissions for *each component* in the software boundary.

 The goal of the SCI is to **quantify** how much `C` (carbon) is emitted per **one unit** of `R`.

 There are two main approaches to quantifying carbon emissions (`C`), [measurement](#measurement) via real-world data or [calculation](#calculation) via models.

-Each component in your software boundary may use either measurement or calculation to quantify the carbon emissions.
+Each component in the software boundary may use either measurement or calculation to quantify the carbon emissions.

-We strongly advise speaking to your suppliers (be they hardware, hosting, or other) and requesting the data you need in the resolution you require for quantifying your SCI score.
+It is strongly advised that suppliers (be they hardware, hosting, or other) be contacted regarding the data needed in the resolution required for quantifying the SCI score.

 ### Measurement

-You may quantify carbon emissions by measuring the total real-world carbon emissions of your component (`C`) over a time period and dividing by the number of functional units (`R`) in the same time period to get `C` per `R`.
-For instance, you may measure data regarding the real-world usage of your application "in the wild" and then divide by the number of users serviced in the same time period to get `C` per `User`.
+Carbon emissions may be quantified by measuring the total real-world carbon emissions of the component (`C`) over a time period and dividing by the number of functional units (`R`) in the same time period to get `C` per `R`.
+For instance, data regarding the real-world usage of the application "in the wild" might be measured and then divided by the number of users serviced in the same time period to get `C` per user.

 ### Calculation

-You may model what one unit of `R` looks like and calculate the total carbon (`C`) for executing one functional unit of work (`R`) in a controlled lab environment.
-For instance, you may create a benchmark application that models a `user` interacting with your application and then measure the `C` emitted per run of that benchmark.
-The result is still a `C` per `user`.
+What one unit of `R` looks like may be modelled and the total carbon (`C`) calculated for executing one functional unit of work (`R`) in a controlled lab environment.
+For instance, a benchmark application may be created that models a user interacting with your application and then measure the `C` emitted per run of that benchmark.
+The result is still a `C` per user.

-## Comparing a SCI Score to a Baseline
+## Comparing an SCI score to a baseline

 When taking an action to reduce the carbon intensity of a piece of software, the intensity should be compared to a baseline.
 The baseline shall be calculated using an identical methodology to how the proposed SCI was calculated, except excluding the proposed action(s).
 The measurements, assumptions, models, functional units, etc. shall remain the same between the baseline and proposed SCI.